Anon-Exploiter/dirbust/README.md

 <img width="1565" height="1015" alt="image" src="https://github.com/Anon-Exploiter/dirbust/blob/main/images/dirbust_01.gif?raw=true" />

 ---

 ## Why?

 Most clients keep their Citrix VDIs or Remote Desktops tightly restricted, allowing only a small set of approved tools.
 BurpSuite usually makes the list, but installing anything else, including Python on Windows or WSL for running dirsearch, is almost always blocked.

-I built this to get around that limitation.
+Built this to get around that limitation.
 You simply run dirbust inside BurpSuite itself, target any URL or endpoint, choose your custom or dirsearch-style wordlists, set the extensions, and start the scan.

 ---